MananJO09/SnakeGame/README.md

 # SnakeGame
-Simple Snake game made with java swing and AWT
+Simple Snake game made using java swing and AWT